- An increase in poaching causes a decrease in the apex predators’ natural prey which, in turn, causes these predators to target domestic livestock.

 - Large scale trapping and poisoning leads to indiscriminate killing of other animals leading to ecological imbalances.

 - Large goat herds reduce the carrying capacity of the grasslands as a whole.
-Other livestock do not disproportionally reduce carrying capacity.
+Other types of livestock (sheep, yak, camels, horses) do not disproportionally reduce carrying capacity.
 Predators are forced to prey on goats since they are plentiful and their very presence lowers populations of all other grazers, wild or domestic.